Obstetrics and Gynecology

 - OBGYNs practice in a variety of settings: private practice, academics, public health.

 - Practice can be flexible with people moving back and forth between different settings.
-Some also choose to eventually practice OB or GYN (but must train in both)
+Some also choose to eventually practice OB or GYN (but have the same residency with training in both)

 - OBGYNs have the worst lifestyle: False.
 Any residency is going to be taxing.
-Most OBGYN programs say their residents work close to the 80 hour work limit.
+Most OBGYN programs say their residents work up to the 80 hour work limit.
 However, life gets much easier after residency depending on your specialty within the field and how much OB call you decide to take.
 Most practices (both academic and private) use a laborist model with patients seeing many providers within the practice during their pregnancy with the understanding that whoever is on-call when they go into labor will deliver them, rather than their personal physician.
 In very large call pools, attendings may take call only a few nights a month.
 In addition, many practices work closely with midwives, which can help reduce the workload in a laborist practice.
+There is a lot of flexibility after you graduate and can fit the lifestyle to what you want!

 - No one should go into OBGYN because malpractice is terrible: Malpractice is an issue in any field.
 Compared to the past, malpractice cases against OBGYNs have decreased.
 In our experience on OBGYN rotations, malpractice was rarely even mentioned.

-- Considered to be a specialty of high competitiveness based on the overall number of U.S. applicants who match each year.
-Rapidly becoming more competitive given highly surgical nature of the specialty and diversity of possible career paths.
+- OB/GYN is considered to be a specialty of high competitiveness based on the overall number of U.S. applicants who match each year.
+It is rapidly becoming more competitive given the highly surgical nature of the specialty and diversity of possible career paths.
 Competitiveness varies tremendously from program to program.

-- Last year’s Match (2017): Obstetrics and Gynecology offered a record-high 1,288 positions, and all were filled when the matching algorithm was processed.
+- During the 2019 Match, Obstetrics and Gynecology offered a record-high 1,395 positions, and all were filled when the matching algorithm was processed.

-- As OBGYN becomes more competitive away rotations are becoming more common/recommended.
-Although not necessary, definitely something to consider.
+- As OBGYN becomes more competitive, away rotations are becoming more common/recommended.
+Although not necessary, if you have a particular program or location you are interested in, it is worth condisering.

 - Board scores: A score of 200 or greater is expected at almost all institutions.
 However, most programs don’t have strict cut offs.
-The mean Step 1 score of U.S. seniors who matched in 2016 was 233 (mean Step 2 score was 245).
-If you scored less than 210 on your Step 1, take your Step 2 CK VERY early (JULY or AUGUST) during your fourth year and definitely use one of your months off to maximize study time.
+The mean Step 1 score of U.S. seniors who matched in 2018 was 230 and the mean Step 2 score was 247.

 - All programs want to see CK scores before its time to rank (before February).

-- Do not forget to retransmit all your CS and CK scores via ERAS as they become available!
+- Do not forget to re-submit all your CS and CK scores via ERAS as they become available!

 - 3rd year LATE Spring

-- You can ask for more than 3 letters and then pick and choose which ones to send to specific programs (but don't ask a million people).
+- Your other 3 letters can come from various rotations that you excelled on, and these can be from third year rotations.
+You can ask for more than 3 letters and then pick and choose which ones to send to specific programs (but don't ask a million people).
+This isn't really necessary unless you have extenuating circumstances.

 - Get a rec letter from OBGYN Sub-I, plan to do it earlier in the year (so that it will also be on your MSPE: by September).
-The rest of you letters may be from 3rd year.
+Keep in mind if you are on the MFM Sub-I, that your attending will change every week.

 - Electives: one OBGYN elective 4th year is enough!
 You will be doing this the rest of your life.
 If you rotated at Maryland I suggest doing an elective at Mercy or vice versa so you can see both sites.
 Otherwise do electives in things you may never do again or may be helpful for a successful intern year: radiology, critical care consults, clinical applications of anatomy for surgeons (fills up fast!), OB US.